 Hi, my name is Cath and I am a podcast addict.
 It’s been 30 minutes since my last download.
 I’ve already written at length about my love of the spoken word and podcasts help sustain me between Audible credits.
 My tastes are diverse but I love listening to writers, hearing about films, beauty, music and am fascinated to know what makes humans tick.
-I spend a lot of time by myself but am never truly alone with hundreds of downloads to keep me company on long walks and tiresome commutes.

-Having given up booze and men in 2017, I need some stimulation in my life so here are my absolute essential podcasts of the 50(ish) I currently have on rotation.
+Having given up booze and men in 2017, I need some stimulation in my life so here are my ten essential podcasts of the 50(ish) I currently have on rotation.
 I am almost as promiscuous with my listening preferences as I am with men…

 In a Nutshell: Two middle aged men bicker, occasionally discuss films.